896ma/JS-Arrays/README.md

 # JS-Arrays
-A javascript program to explain array declaration and opeer
+A javascript program to explain array declaration and ope